Zeremariam Fre: Education and career

 Fre holds a Diploma in Agriculture from the Royal Agricultural University in the UK, and an MSc and PhD in agricultural extension and rural development from the University of Reading, Faculty of Agriculture, UK.
-His field-based MSc and PhD work (1983 to 1989) was focused on ‘Pastoral development in Eritrea and Eastern Sudan: Implications for Livestock Extension Programmes’.
-Having finished his PhD, he founded the non-governmental organisation (NGO) - the Pastoral and Environmental Network in the Horn of Africa (PENHA) in 1989 - which he led for 27 years from 1990 to 2017, and of which Joanna Lumley is patron.
+His field-based MSc and PhD work (1983 to 1989) was focused on Pastoral development in Eritrea and Eastern Sudan: Implications for Livestock Extension Programmes.
+Having finished his PhD, he founded the non-governmental organisation the Pastoral and Environmental Network in the Horn of Africa (PENHA) in 1989 - which he led for 27 years from 1990 to 2017, and of which Joanna Lumley is patron.
 PENHA promotes sustainable development among pastoral and agro-pastoral communities through gender equality, resilience building, enterprise, innovation and regional cooperation across the Horn of Africa.

-Fre's long career has focused on policy research and advocacy on pastoralism, land use and natural resource management, indigenous knowledge systems, pastoral women's rights, and the promotion of regional peace in the Horn of Africa through cooperation between states.
-He was a member of the Science and Technology Committee of the United Nations Convention to Combat Desertification (UNCCD) (1992-1995), Research Fellow at the International Institute for Environment and Development (IIED) Drylands Programme (1991-1996) under the leadership of Camilla Toulmin, and Africa Grants Committee member for Comic Relief UK (1992-1994).
+Fre's career has focused on policy research and advocacy on pastoralism, land use and natural resource management, indigenous knowledge systems, pastoral women's rights, and the promotion of regional peace in the Horn of Africa through cooperation between states.
+He was a member of the Science and Technology Committee of the United Nations Convention to Combat Desertification (UNCCD) (1992–1995), Research Fellow at the International Institute for Environment and Development (IIED) Drylands Programme (1991–1996) under the leadership of Camilla Toulmin, and Africa Grants Committee member for Comic Relief UK (1992–1994).

 He was appointed teaching fellow and course tutor at the Bartlett Development Planning Unit, University College London (UCL) in September 2002, where he currently teaches the MSc modules on land, food and agriculture and urban and peri-urban agriculture: knowledge systems in the global South.
 In 2020, he was promoted to Associate Professor.
 He has supervised more than 90 masters' dissertations and co-supervised many PhDs.

 Fre speaks several languages including English, Italian, Latin, spoken Arabic, and five Horn of African languages (namely Tigrigna, Bilen, Tigre, Amharic and Ge'ez).

 In 2018, Fre was awarded the Desmond Tutu Reconciliation Fellowship Award (FGR) by Global Reconciliation for his work on environmental care.
 He received the award in Melbourne, Australia in October 2018.

 Fre's recent research is on social protection among the agro-pastoralist and pastoralist communities in the Afar Region of Ethiopia.
 His co-authored book entitled `Social Protection, Pastoralism and Resilience in Ethiopia: Lessons for Sub-Saharan Africa' was published by Routledge in August 2022.
+His open access monograph Knowledge Sovereignty among African Cattle Herders was published in June 2018, and can be downloaded free.

 Fre has worked in Djibouti, Eritrea, Ethiopia, Kenya, Somaliland, South Sudan, Sudan, Tanzania, Uganda, as well as Japan, Peru and the United Kingdom, with working visits to Canada, Denmark, France, Iceland, Italy, the Netherlands, Norway, Poland, South Africa, Sweden, Switzerland, Tunisia, the United States and Zambia.